ln2t/cvrmap/README.md

 cvrmap --version
 ```

- By the way in that setup we recommend to use a python3 virtual environment.
+ By the way: in this setup we recommend to use a python3 virtual environment.
 We can do this using e.g. `conda`:

 ```
 # create empty environment named "cvrmap"